Online BSN to DNP for Advanced Nursing Practice Roles

 Click on the DNP Specialties menu and then the name of the Specialty to find sample curriculum schedules and the contact information for the Track Coordinator on their specialty web page.

-Course work is offered online and students may be required to come to campus when they begin the clinical portion of their program for intensive classroom, simulation evaluation sessions.
+Course work is offered online and students may be required to come to campus when they begin the clinical portion of their program for intensive classroom, simulation and evaluation sessions.
 Currently, all Nurse Practitioner specialties require students to come to campus for this intensive experience.
 All specialty tracks within the College of Nursing’s graduate programs require a practice component.
 Faculty assist students in locating appropriate practice/clinical sites.
 Students who are unsuccessful in being accepted by an agency in their home community may have to travel to another area to complete practice requirements.